 Realizing the important role that China is playing in the world today, Saint Mary's offers the China Summer Study Program in collaboration with the Soong Ching Ling Foundation.
-It is a three-week summer program from mid-May to early-June.
-Students will have opportunities to visit Chinese universities and students, different cultural sites, rural areas and cities, including Beijing, Xi'an, Nanjing, Shanghai, and Hong Kong, and experience the oldest civilizations and fast economic development in China.
-Students are required to take a three-credit course (in English) for the program.
+It is a three-week summer study tour program from mid-May to early-June.
+Students will have opportunities to visit Chinese universities and students, different cultural sites, a scenic view site, rural areas and cities, including Beijing, Xi'an, Nanjing, Shanghai, Wuahn, and Guiyang, and experience the oldest civilizations and fast economic development in China.
+Students will complete a community service project and are required to take a three-credit course (in English) for the program.
 This program is open to all students and Chinese language is not required.